The Nakayima Tree-Culture-Legends-Traditional Beliefs

 The Nakayima Tree in Mubende is locally called the Nakayima Witch’s Tree.

-The Nakayima Tree in Mubende is a Cultural Heritage Site where the Traditional Beliefs of old are still practiced today.
-It is a must-visit Heritage Site for those that are interested in African Cultural Ways.
-It is also a revered site by several Ugandan Tribes, including the Baganda.
-Its beginning goes back to the early history of the area.
+The Nakayima Tree in Mubende is a Cultural Heritage Site where the Traditional Beliefs of the old are still practiced today.
+It is a must-visit Cultural Heritage Site for those interested in traditionally African Cultural Ways.
+It is also a revered site by several Ugandan Ethnic Groups, including the Baganda.
+Its beginning goes back to the area’s early history, including the mythical Chwezi Dynasty.

-The Nakayima Tree is located on top of Mubende Hill on Kampala-Fort portal Road.
-It is a short distance of four kilometers from the town of Mubende.
+The Nakayima Tree is located on Mubende Hill off the Kampala-Fort portal Road.
+It is a short distance of four kilometers from the town of Mubende, and it is a perfect stopover to or from Kibale Forest and a beautiful place for a picnic lunch.

 The perfect stop on the way to or from Kibale Forest.
 The ancient Nakayima Witch’s Tree, as it is called, is estimated to be 400 to 600 years old.
-What catches your eye as you approach the tree is its impressive root system.
+Its unique root system catches your eye as you approach the tree.

-Over the years, it has formed nooks and fissures.
-Today, spaces that are called rooms are dedicated to Ddahula, Nalongo Jajja Mukasa, Jajja Musoke, and Kilunda.
+Over the years, the tree has formed nooks and fissures.
+Today, there are spaces in the tree called rooms dedicated to Ddahula, Nalongo Jajja Mukasa, Jajja Musoke, and Kilunda.
+The tree with its rooms is an unusual but quite impressive sight.

-The Nakayima Tree, today a traditional belief and cultural site, are situated on a flat table-like top with scenic views of the area.
-The site is believed to have been a fort for the Chwezi dynasty, which was in Uganda from 1350 -1400.
+Presently, the Nakayima Tree is a traditional belief and cultural site, and it is located on a flat table-like top with scenic views of the area.
+The site is believed to have been a fort for the Chwezi dynasty in Uganda from 1350 -to 1400.

-This area was the residence of Nakayima, a Princess to Ndahura, the last King of the empire.
-She came here during a Smallpox outbreak, and she is still celebrated as the one who healed the suffering people.
+This area was the residence of Nakayima, a Princess to Ndahura, the last King of the Chwezi empire.
+She came here during a Smallpox outbreak, and she is still celebrated as the one who healed the suffering people in the area and way beyond.
+Princess Nakayima is the subject of legends and tales that have been handed down orally by wandering storytellers and elders in villages far and wide.
+Legends are still being repeated to this day, drawing people to the Nakayima Tree even during the present time.

-The Nakayima Tree – was not created to be a tourism site.
-It is an authentic, practicing, cultural, and traditional Belief Site.
+The Nakayima Tree – was not created to be a tourism site, and it is an authentic, practicing cultural and traditional Belief Site.
 A place where many come each day seeking answers to their problems.
 Notables such as President Yoweri K. Museveni and his wife Janet and Kabaka Ronald Mutebi have visited the site and shown their respect, each in their way and tradition.

 You will not find many other tourists here.
-Though you will be welcomed and guided back in time by a knowledgeable person who will introduce you to the ways and traditions of the Nakayima Tree of Mubende
+However, you will be welcomed and guided back in time by a knowledgeable person who will introduce you to the ways and traditions of the Nakayima Tree of Mubende.
+An appropriate donation is almost obligatory, allowing your driver-guide to handle it.

 The Nakayima Tree in Mubende – a Must-Visit Cultural Heritage Site